AlphaWallet/alpha-wallet-ios/README.md

 ### Add your token to AlphaWallet

 if you want to add your token you can use one of functions of `ImportToken` class.
-It allows used to import your own `erc` token
+It allows you to import your own `erc` token
 ```
 func importToken(token: ERCToken, shouldUpdateBalance: Bool = true) -> Token
 ```